mohamed-ebrahim-hamed/0-torch-fundamental-mohamed-ebrahim-hamed/README.md

 ## INFO:
 > - **Name:** Mohamed Ebrahim Hamed

-> -This repository is dedicated to submitting Deep Learning section assignments.
+> - This repository is dedicated to submitting Deep Learning section assignments.